RohanDas28/Job-Listings-Scraper-with-Proxy/README.md

-# 🕵️‍♂️Job Listings Scraper with NodeMaven Proxy
+# 🕵️‍♂️ Proxy Scraper Project — Job Listings Scraper with NodeMaven Proxy

 ## 📌 Overview
 This Python project scrapes **job listings** from **Indeed.com** using a **NodeMaven proxy** for anonymity and IP rotation.
 It rotates **User-Agent headers** to mimic real user behavior and avoid detection.